alexirpan/alexirpan.github.io/about.md

 theoretical computer science.
 Outside of machine learning, I enjoy complexity theory, theoretical cryptography, and mathematical logic.

-Blog posts range from explanations of research papers to observations of my life and stupid jokes.
-I post whenever I have the time to, meaning not very often.
+Posts range from explanations of research papers to observations of my life and stupid jokes.
+I post whenever I have the time to, meaning not very often, but historically I average about one post per month.

-(Disclaimer: the views expressed here are my own, not those of my employer.)
+In my free time, I like playing Dominion competitively.
+At my best, I was in the top 25 worldwide.
+I'm currentl ranked 62nd.

-I play Dominion at a competitive level (peaked at top 25), like participating in puzzle hunts, and actively follow *My Little Pony: Friendship is Magic*.
+I also watch *My Little Pony: Friendship is Magic*, and like participating in puzzle hunts.
-For other interests, browse the site.
-I'm sure you'll find something.